Loading...

 Now with this brief definition, we can go further and explain those concepts more concisely with numerous examples.

-Solution: In this path, since his initial and final points are the same, by definition, his displacement is zero.
+Solution: Since the boy's initial and final positions are the same, by definition, his displacement is zero.

 On the other hand, the total distance traveled by him is the perimeter of that rectangular shape.